How to Avoid Senior Scams

 - Never tell a caller your Social Security number or the number of any of your credit or debit cards.
 A financial institution, credit card company or the IRS will never call you and ask for personal information.
 They might ask you to verify your information if you call them – but never the other way around.

 - Do not allow hired help or caregivers to open mail, pay bills or touch your finances.
 Never let them use your credit or ATM card.

 - Do not deposit checks you receive in the mail claiming you have won a lottery or sweepstakes.
 Checks turn out to be fraudulent, and lottery scams often request an upfront processing fee.

-- Do not make donations to charities who can’t provide information and proof that a contribution is tax deductible.
-Never succumb to pressure to donate immediately, provide account information or routing numbers, or to wire money.
-You can check if a charity is legitimate through Charity Watch and other online charity trackers websites.
+- Do not make donations to charities that can’t provide information and proof that a contribution is tax-deductible.
+Never succumb to pressure to donate immediately, provide account information or routing numbers, or wire money.
+You can check if a charity is legitimate through Charity Watch and other online charity tracker websites.

 Finally, and most importantly, speak up.
 Take it upon yourself to warn your family, friends, and neighbors what you have heard about scams, and don’t be afraid to be a tattletale.
 If you or someone you know has experienced financial exploitation there are people to report it to.
 In New Hampshire, you can call the Bureau of Elderly and Adult Services (BEAS) at 603.271.7014.
 Or, call your local police station.
 Some police departments have an officer or detective specifically assigned to elder fraud and exploitation.
 Tips can be made through the Department of Justice Consumer Complaint hotline at 888.468.4454 or via The Federal Trade Commission at ftc.gov/complaint.